zonia3000/regi-fair/readme.txt

 == Screenshots ==

 1. The event configuration page, seen from the administration area.
+2. The event form selection in the block editor, when editing a post.
+3. The empty event form displayed in a post.
-2. The event form displayed in a post; the user is editing a previously created registration.
+4. The event form displayed in a post; the user is editing a previously created registration.
-3. The list of registrations, seen from the administration area.
+5. The list of registrations, seen from the administration area.

 == Changelog ==